-8.19.
-From an air quality perspective, there are a number of Air Quality Management Areas (AQMA) in the neighbourhood area.
+8.17.
+From an air quality perspective, there are several Air Quality Management Areas (AQMA) in the neighbourhood area.
 These are declared when there is an exceedance or likely exceedance of an air quality objective.
-These are shown on Figure 21 alongside data relating to air quality that has been assembled by Imperial College London.
+These are shown on Figure 24 alongside data relating to air quality that has been assembled by Imperial College London.
 Every address in the UK has been ranked according to its air pollution levels, relative to other addresses in the country.

 This number, the percentile ranking, makes it easy to compare addresses.
 Within the neighbourhood area, all postcodes fall within at least the 60th percentile, ranking them as high air pollution areas.
-Borehamwood High Street, Elstree Village (where there are active AQMAs, fall in the highest percentile for air pollution, as do those areas located near to the strategic traffic entrances to the neighbourhood area.
+Borehamwood High Street, Elstree Village (where there are active AQMAs), fall in the highest percentile for air pollution, as do those areas located near to the strategic traffic entrances to the neighbourhood area.
+In fact, Borehamwood as a settlement has the worst air quality in Hertfordshire.

-Figure 22: Air Quality map for the neighbourhood area (numbers show which percentile an area falls within, source: Imperial College London)
+Figure 24: Air Quality map for the neighbourhood area (numbers show which percentile an area falls within, source: Imperial College London)